hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 Modify your `pokemon/_pokemon` partial using `json.toys` to display a list of toys.
 We want to add a `toys` key to our pokemon json object which points to an array of json objects representing the toys.
-Do this using a block and rendering the partial (using `json.partial!`) for each of the toys of the Pokemon.
+Do this using blocks.
+Render the partial (using `json.partial!`) for each of the toys of the Pokemon.

 There is a caveat: we want to display the toys when we go to